PedroCristo/README-TEST/README.md

 * As a website creator, I want to:

-1. Build an easy app for the users to play the game.
+1. Build an easy app for the users to play the game
-2. Build a game that is both enjoyable and challenging for the players.
+2. Build a game that is both enjoyable and challenging for the players

 * As a new visitor, I want to:

-1. Be able to understand the main purpose of the App and start a new game.
+1. Be able to understand the main purpose of the App and start a new game
-2. Be able to follow along the score, wrong and right letters already guessed and the remaining of available tries while I am playing the game.
+2. Be able to follow along the score, wrong and right letters already guessed and the remaining of available tries while I am playing the game
-3. Be able to watch my results and other players results on the Leaderboard.
+3. Be able to watch my results and other players results on the Leaderboard

 * As a returning visitor, I want to:

-1. Be able to guess a different word choose by the computer.
+1. Be able to guess a different word choose by the computer
 2. Be able to challenge myself and try to improve on my scores and compare with other users on the leaderboard

 ## Design

 ### Flowcharts
 ![Flowcharts](./assets/images/readme/hangman-flowcharts.jpg)<br>
 I spent time planning and thiking about the logic behind the game to ensure I had a general idea of how it should be built.
 I created flowcharts to allow me to follow the logic through the application.
-The charts were generated using https://lucid.app/ Integration and are shown below.<br>
+The charts were generated using [Lucidchart](https://lucid.app/) Integration and are shown below.<br>

 #### Colours
-* The colours in the game are supplied by using the the Python Colorama Model.
+* The colours in the game are supplied by using the the Python Colorama Model

 #### Typography
-* The Arial is used as the main font for the whole website.
+* The Arial is used as the main font for the whole website

 ## Features